 After Brandon, James Fowler did a "now for something completely different" kind of talk on wxPython, "WxPython Quick Bite", focusing on how you can make wxPython (designed to be event-driven and single-threaded) play nicely in a multi-threaded environment.
 Unfortunately the start of the video was cut off as I feverishly tried to download the other two videos to make room for James's talk.
 I'll post the video as soon as it gets uploaded.

 I'd be remiss if I didn't thank O'Reilly for "sponsoring" the meetup with a giveaway of a number of books (including 9 copies of Essential SQLAlchemy, which I stuck around afterwards to sign).
-We also had a couple of copies of Beautiful Code, Beginning Development with Python Gaming, and Hackerteen to give away.
-A great time was had by all!
+We also had a couple of copies of Beautiful Code

 Thanks for giving such a cool presentation.
 I hope you can give another presentation soon on the new Turbogears stuff that is going on.